 In the cemetery next to the mosque there are the mausoleums of Suleiman the Magnificent himself and his beloved wife Hürrem Sultan (Roxelana).
 The garden behind the mosque offers breathtaking views of the Golden Horn and the Bosphorus.

 In general, to my inexperienced eye there are not any big differences in the exterior of all the mosques in Istanbul, but it is Suleymaniye’s interior that makes it so special.
-When I entered it I could not believe my eyes: it was so colorful, bright and cheerful, so different form everything I saw before.
+When I entered it I could not believe my eyes: it was so colorful, bright and cheerful, so different from everything I saw before.
 It is not as huge as the Blue Mosque, and it does not need to be: it is amazing the way it is.
 I mean, it is truly magnificent!

-Istiklal definitely is the most popular street in Istanbul.
+Istiklal is definitely the most popular street in Istanbul.
 First of all, it is pedestrian, and secondly, there are many-many shops and restaurants there.
 This is a place to buy Turkish delights, clothes (European brands like Mango, Zara, H&M, etc. and local ones), bags, cosmetics; but frequent travelers advise to go to shopping malls as it is cheaper there.

 Let me say you that tourists – including me – leave a lot of money here 🙂 Just buy yourself an ice-cream, stroll along the street, and feel the atmosphere and vibe of the place.
 But remember that it is always crowded!